JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

 ## How to use these comments

+**A [Similar RFI](https://nlmdirector.nlm.nih.gov/2018/03/20/next-generation-data-science-research-challenges/) only generated 53 responses.
+Your voice will be heard!**

 1. If possible, read the entire [Strategic Plan](https://grants.nih.gov/grants/rfi/NIH-Strategic-Plan-for-Data-Science.pdf).
 If you don't have that much time, read one of the Goal sections most relevant to you (individual sections are as short as 10 minutes of reading).